Snottsta and Vreta stones: U 330

-Transcription into Old Norse

-Inga let ræisa stæina ok bro gærva æftiʀ Ragnfast, bonda sinn.
-Assurr vaʀ huskarl hans.

-Translation in English

-Inga had the stones raised and the bridge made in memory of Ragnfastr, her husbandman. Ǫzurr was his housecarl.

 U 331

 U 331 is not a rune stone, but a flat rock on which the inscription has been written down.
 In this inscription Inga told that her husband Ragnfastr had died and that he was the sole inheritor of his father Sigfastr.
 This should be compared with U 329, where his sisters are mentioned, sisters who consequently did not inherit their father.